 Dr. Lott often compares meditation to exercise.
 “The act of gently bringing yourself back to the present is like doing reps in any workout,” she notes.
 “That practice is what strengthens you and enables you to be more present in your daily life.”

 Give meditation and mindfulness a try.
-It may not change your circumstances, but, as Dr. Lott says, it may help lead to less suffering.
+It may not change your circumstances, but, as Dr. Lott says, it may help lead to less stress and anxiety.

 Learn more about the psychiatric conditions and services offered at Emory Healthcare or call 404-778-7777 for additional information.